J. Richard Joyner

 Over the years, Richard has received a number of professional awards, including recognition by Worth Magazine as one of its Top Financial Advisers and by Barron’s Magazine as one of the Top 100 Independent Financial Advisors in the U.S.

-He served nine years on the Board of Directors of the Investment Management Consultants Association (IMCA), including two years as its President (2002-2003).
-He has served on IMCA’s wealth management committee for more than 10 years and teaches in the Certified Private Wealth Advisor (CPWA) program offered jointly by IMCA and the University of Chicago.
-He currently serves on the Board of Directors for Cristo Rey School of Dallas.
+He served nine years on the Board of Directors of the Investments & Wealth Institute (IWI), including two years as its President (2002-2003).
+He has served on IWI’s wealth management committee for more than 10 years and teaches in the Certified Private Wealth Advisor (CPWA) program offered by IWI.
+He currently serves as Chair of the Board of Directors for Cristo Rey School College Prep High School of Dallas.

 Richard earned a Bachelor of Science in Accounting from Wake Forest University.
 In addition to being a Certified Public Accountant,* he is a Personal Financial Specialist, Certified Investment Management Analyst, Certified Private Wealth Advisor and a Certified Financial Planner™ practitioner.